adi868/LIRI-Bot/README.md

 2. **If you type: `node liri.js spotify-this-song <song name here>`**

-This will show the following information about the song in your terminal/bash window:
+LIRI will show the following information about the song in your terminal/bash window:

 * Artist(s)
 * The song's name